gshuchi/aboutme/README.md

 ⚡ Like doing **automation and exploratory manual testing**

-⚙️ Work experience in **automating native 📱 apps of iOS, Android & React-Native platforms along with automation of APIs**
+⚙️ Work experience in **automating native 📱 apps of iOS, Android & React-Native platforms along with API testing**

-💬 Ask me about **manual, automation & performance testing of Mobile Apps**
+💬 Ask me about **manual, automation & performance testing of mobile apps**

 🌱 Can 👯 **collaborate** on -